INTRODUCTION

 This is an evolving document meant to reflect the needs and questions from the community.

-Here’s a video on the exact location and how to change the subtitle language:
+If you are watching the award ceremony on YouTube, here is a video on the exact location and how to change the subtitle language:

 ADDING ALT-TEXT FOR PHOTOS